RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_plugin/index.rst

 The *typical* basic components of a Rxn Rover plugin are:

 1. **LabVIEW Driver**: The software component that communicates directly with the device.
 If you already have a provided LabVIEW driver, you will only need to create the plugin for the device.
-The VI's created in the LabVIEW drivers library will be called/referenced by the plugin.
+The VIs created in the LabVIEW drivers library will be called/referenced by the plugin.
 Though it is not necessarily apart of the plugin itself, it is still highly important for a plugins functionality.
 However, it also important to note that not every plugin will need a corresponding LabVIEW driver, for example a purely software-based plugin or our `Mock Pump Controller Plugin <https://rxnrover.github.io/PluginCatalog/first_party/reactor_components/mock_pump_controller.html>`_.

 2. **Plugin**: The interface between the driver and Rxn Rover.
 This connects the low-level functionality of the driver to the higher-level features of the Rxn Rover platform.
 As well as supplies the User-Interface in RxnRover.